urbanjost/M_CLI2/README.md

     --usage
     --version
 ```
-You must supply text for the optional "--help" and "--version" keywords.
+You must supply text for the optional "--help" and "--version" keywords, as
+described under SET_ARGS(3f).

 ![docs](docs/images/docs.gif)
 ## Documentation